For us, Forest School epitomises child learning. Entering the forest is like going on a journey - different every time.

-Forest School may conjure up images of children running freely through the woods without a care but, in fact, Forest School epitomises child-led learning.
-Entering the forest is like going on a journey, every time a child enters the woods the experience will be different depending on their emotions that particular day, the weather or the season we’re in.
-One thing is guaranteed and that is the sense of calm and well-being of all the children (and the teachers!) by the end of the session.
+For us Forest School epitomises child-led learning.
+Entering the forest is like going on a journey, every time a child enters the woods the experience is different depending on their emotions, the weather and the season.
+One thing is guaranteed and that is the sense of calm and well-being of all the children by the end of the session.

-There are six main principles for Forest School learning: it should take place regularly, in the same area for a sustained period, so that the children have plenty of opportunity to explore and connect to their surroundings.
-Forest School allows children to take risks as they explore and learn about the environment around them.
+Forest School learning has a number of key principles.
+Importantly, it should take place regularly, in the same area for a sustained period, so that the children have plenty of opportunity to explore and connect to their surroundings and in a way that gives children the confidence to take risks as they explore and learn about the environment around them.

-It is a very holistic approach - learning takes place very subtly and affects all areas of child development from language skills as children learn to listen to each other’s ideas, to negotiation and taking turns, to creativity and imagination skills as they learn how to use their natural surroundings to invent and create.
-Physical development of gross and fine motor skills through digging, climbing, balancing, weaving, collecting and making also come to the fore, as well as learning specific skills like how to handle tools for whittling, sawing and tying ropes.
+Forest School is a very holistic way of learning.
+Learning takes place subtly and affects all areas of child development from language skills as children learn to listen to each other’s ideas, to negotiation and taking turns, to creativity and imagination skills as they learn how to use their natural surroundings to invent and create.
+Physical development of gross and fine motor skills through digging, climbing, balancing, weaving, collecting and making also come to the fore as well as learning specific skills like how to handle tools for whittling, sawing and tying ropes.
 Lastly, and probably most important of all, children learn about the environment, to respect and use it so that others may enjoy it after we’ve left.